 And the last one, which must be the first.
 I have missed to mention the initiator of that event – adware.
 The pornographic virus alert from Microsoft cannot appear independently on your PC.
 The access to this page will just be blocked by the web browser you use.
 So, it is quite easy to conclude that something changed your browser configuration and networking settings to show you this banner every time you open your web browser.
-Adware is a kind of virus which usually does the same, that’s why I supposed its presence.
+Adware is a kind of virus that usually does the same, that’s why I supposed it’s present.
 The way you get this virus on your PC may be different, and you can read the removal guide in that post.
 Fortunately, the adware can easily be removed with anti-malware software.

 - Example of another widespread online scam.